khazaei/vision-hist/README.md

 ### Glorot Initialization

-To initialize the network, the authors pretrained a shallower network, and then used these weights to initialize the deeper networks.
-This helped training convergence.
-Later on, the authors mentioned that Glorot initialization, without pretraining, resulted in the same performance.
-Glorot initialization described in "Understanding the difficulty of training deep feedforward neural networks - Glorot, X. & Bengio, Y. (2010).", takes into account the fan-in and scales the weights, which reduces saturation during backpropagation and forward pass.
-For glorot, also known as xavier initialization the weights are drawn from a distribution with its variance scale by the (fan_in + fan_out).
+In their approach, the authors of the network first pretrained a shallower network and then utilized these weights to initialize the deeper networks.
+This strategy facilitated training convergence.
+Subsequently, the authors noted that Glorot initialization, even without pretraining, yielded comparable performance.
+Glorot initialization, elucidated in " Understanding the difficulty of training deep feedforward neural networks" by Glorot and Bengio (2010), takes into consideration both fan-in and fan-out to scale the weights appropriately.
+This scaling mitigates issues related to saturation during both backpropagation and the forward pass.
+In Glorot, also referred to as Xavier initialization, the weights are drawn from a distribution whose variance is scaled by the sum of fan-in and fan-out.

 ```python
 nn.init.xavier_uniform_(layer.weight, gain=nn.init.calculate_gain('relu')